-Treated water is pumped into the storage tanks then distributed to homes and business through more than 320 kilometres of pipelines and water mains which Busselton Water is responsible for planning, installing and maintaining.
+Treated water is pumped into the storage tanks then distributed to homes and businesses through more than 320 kilometres of pipelines and water mains which Busselton Water is responsible for planning, installing and maintaining.
 Occasionally, new construction or repairs to pipes, valves and hydrants, can interrupt your water service.

 We also provide a 24 hour emergency service for leaks and breaks – call